Chemiculs/qengine/README.md

 ### ** NOTE: This setup option only works out of the box targetting the MSVC v143 compiler WITH the "Runtime Library" Option set to the default " Multi-threaded DLL (/MD) " build target.

 if you wish to target another compiler or Runtime Library version, you MUST first compile [ASMJIT](https://github.com/asmjit/asmjit) and [Capstone](https://github.com/capstone-engine/capstone) from their source(s), with the according compiler settings from your target project applied and then replace the library files output with the according target output filename(s) in the <root_directory>/qengine/engine/extern/ folder :

+UPDATE: If you are using llvm / clang, there is an alternative llvm / clang compatible build of the static libraries located in the  /src/qengine/extern/clang_alternate_libs, set this as your library directory with llvm / clang projects.

 ```cpp